awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchPutDocument.md

 The request accepts the following data in JSON format\.

  ** [Documents](#API_BatchPutDocument_RequestSyntax) **   <a name="Kendra-BatchPutDocument-request-Documents"></a>
 One or more documents to add to the index\.
+Documents can include custom attributes\.
+For example, 'DataSourceId' and 'DataSourceSyncJobId' are custom attributes that provide information on the synchronization of documents running on a data source\.
+Note, 'DataSourceSyncJobId' could be an optional custom attribute as Amazon Kendra will use the ID of a running sync job\.
 Documents have the following file size limits\.
 + 5 MB total size for inline documents
 + 50 MB total size for files from an S3 bucket